akhikhl/wuff-sandbox/004_feature_and_plugin_projects/README.md

-Here we demonstrate how to build eclipse feature from eclipse-plugin projects.
+Here we demonstrate how to include eclipse-plugin projects into the feature.

 Notes: